Mark Wilkinson: Biography

 Wilkinson's work for Marillion gained attention and led to him designing Monsters of Rock posters.
 This in turn brought him to the attention of heavy metal band Judas Priest.
 He has named "The Four Horsemen" from Judas Priest's 2008 album Nostradamus as the work he is most pleased with.
+The 1992 Monsters of Rock poster featuring a winged version of the Iron Maiden mascot Eddie was reused by the band in their album Live at Donington, and Wilkinson would do more work for the group such as the covers of the studio albums The Book of Souls and Senjutsu.
 He has designed miscellaneous pieces for Bon Jovi, Jimmy Page, the Who and Kylie Minogue.
 Outside of the music community, he has also done numerous book covers, advertisements, comic art (including a 1993 Judge Anderson episode in the Judge Dredd Megazine) and commissioned pieces.